On this page

 The OIN Manager provides a mechanism to register and install your integration in your Okta org (similar to how your customer admins would install your integration) and obtain the credentials to test your Client Credentials flow.
 Your test integration is available only on your Okta org during the test.

-Note: The test install and authorize pages, from the OIN Manager test option, are the same pages your customers experience when your service integration is in the OIN.
+Note: From the OIN Manager test option, the test install and authorize pages are the same pages that your customers experience when your service integration is in the OIN.
 After you publish your integration in the OIN catalog, it appears in the Applications > API Service Integrations page of your customer's Admin Console.

 To register your API service registration:

-2. Sign in with the credentials of the Okta org you used to build your integration (this is typically your developer-edition Okta org).
+Sign in with the credentials of the Okta org you used to build your integration (this is typically your Okta Developer Edition org).

 The API Service Settings appear, and the Client Credentials grant type is selected.
 This is the only supported grant type for OAuth 2.0 API service integrations.

-• Click + Add Another and specify additional scopes you want to grant for your integration.
+- Click + Add Another and specify more scopes you want to grant for your integration.

 Authorize a test integration